 — Daniel 9:26

 Note: This Prophecy is the prophecy that tells Israel this is your last chance to get it right.
-At the stoning of Stephen, the Gospel goes to the gentiles.
+At the stoning of Stephen in 34 AD, the Gospel goes to the gentiles.